GuillaumeOz/ft_services/doc/yaml_files.md

 The deployment strategy to use to replace existing pods with new ones.
 For example we can use *Recreate* keyword.

+`stringData: object`

+stringData allows specifying non-binary secret data in string form.
+It is provided as a write-only convenience method.
+All keys and values are merged into the data field on write, overwriting any existing values.
+It is never output when reading from the API.

 `template: PodTemplateSpec`